 One of Coniston's oldest residents in the person of Mr. James Herbert Bennett, of Rosebank, Robertson street, died on Tuesday.
 Aged 82 years he came from England with his daughter Elsie and sister.
 Miss Julia Bennett, nearly forty years ago and settled in Coniston.
 A bricklayer by trade, he was held in high regard by all sections of the community and he was a staunch churchman, being a regular attender at St. Michael's C. of E. until the last few years.
 On Wednesday the remains were interred at Bulli cemetery.
 [South Coast Times.
 10 May 1946 p13]

 In fact, he was born 7 June 1870 at Darley in Derbyshire.
 He married Flora Willets on 16 April 1898 at Walsall, Staffordshire.
 Their daughter, Florence, was born soon after.
 She died on 20 June 1901 and her mother died in April 1907.
 When the census was taken in March 1901, the Bennetts were living in Leicester.

 Julia and Elsie Bennett continued to live at Rose Bank after the death of their brother and father.
 Julia died on 3 March 1953 aged 78.
-Elsie never married and lived in the house until her death on 9 January 1988.
+Elsie never married and the house was sold soon after.
+Elsie lived in Bridge St, Coniston until her death on 9 January 1988.

 |Rose Bank floor plan|